Isolation and Anxiety: Living with Lupus

-Individuals with a chronic disease such as lupus may be well practiced at “staying home” because of their symptoms or during flares.
+Individuals with a chronic disease such as lupus may spend a lot of time isolated from others because of their symptoms or during flares.
 It is not unusual to decline invitations, or avoid situations where others might be sick, out of an “abundance of caution.”
-Yet, when this isolation is imposed society-wide and with an uncertain timeframe, we might feel, even more so, like the decision is “out of our control.”
 I know this from personal experience – the less control I have of a situation, the more stressed I become.

 We should all make mental health our number one priority … or at least a very close second to our physical health.
 There are ways that we can all learn to cope and manage our ill feelings of isolation, anxiety and even fear in times like this.
 Often, our fear stems from the unknown or from confusing and conflicting information.